Current Projects

 Schematic Design Phase

 Using the input from the community members and a review of the existing conditions at the site, the design team developed a schematic design for the Algiers Ferry Terminal renovation.
-The schematic design represents the first phase of design work, where the ideas and visions for the space are refined to fit into the constraints of the site, building, and budget.
+The schematic design represents the first phase of design work (~30% design), where the ideas and visions for the space are refined to fit into the constraints of the site, building, and budget.
 Following this phase of design, the team will continue to refine the design to optimize for functionality, budget, code compliance, and safety.

 These schematic designs show the following changes: